treezio/DriftHound/docs/slack-notifications.md

 **Bot can't post to private channels?**
 - Invite the bot: `/invite @DriftHound`

+**Resolved notifications not updating the original message?**
+- Your Slack app may be missing required scopes
+- Go to your Slack app settings → OAuth & Permissions
+- Ensure you have: `chat:write`, `chat:write.public`, and `channels:read`
+- **Reinstall the app** to your workspace after adding scopes
+- Update your `SLACK_BOT_TOKEN` with the new token

 **Need different channels per project?**
 - Use `--slack-channel` flag when running `drifthound-cli` for each environment